robfl88/BNIT2DGameDev/Project Documentation/BITIdeation.md

 If we could we could get some networking going and have people delivering pizzas at the same time and with the car game that means they can interact with each other or possibly compete with each other when they’re actually doing the platform part of the game.

 --

+# I'm just adding some text to test out the markdown.
+Feel free to delete
+--